CodeForPhilly/clean-and-green-philly/docs/SETUP/BACK_END.md

 The first time you set up your backend, or any time either of the two Docker files change, you should build the Docker services by running `docker-compose build`.
 It may take a while to install the dependencies but you will only need to do this once.
 You can rebuild only one container, such as `postgres`, with `docker-compose build postgres`.
 For first-time runs, you should set `FORCE_RELOAD = True` in `config.py` and optionally `log_level: int = logging.DEBUG` to get more verbose output.

 All Docker commands should be run from the `data/` directory.
-There is one main `Dockerfile` for the batch scripts and one called `Dockerfile-pg` from the PostgreSQL and postgis installation.
+There is one main `Dockerfile` for the batch scripts and one called `Dockerfile-pg` for the PostgreSQL and postgis installation.
 There is also a file called `init_pg.sql` that is run one time by Docker when the postgres data volume is empty to create the database and install postgis.
 You should not have to touch any of the above three files.

 ### PostgreSQL

 [PostgreSQL](https://www.postgresql.org/) AKA postgres, pg, psql is an open-source relational database management system.
-It is used in this project by the data load script to stage data and by the data diff process to compare new data with backed up data.
+It is used in this project only by the data load script to stage data and by the data diff process to compare new data with backed up data.
+It is not needed by the front-end to run.
 We run Postgres with the [Postgis](https://postgis.net/) extension for geospatial data in a Docker container.

 #### Running PostgreSQL